dotnet/new-repo/README.md

 You can simply `git clone` this project to get started.
 It is recommended that you don't preserve history of the project (it isn't generally meaningful) for your repo, but make a copy and `git init` your project from source.

+Consult [CHECKLIST.md] for helpful suggestions on preparing your repo to go public.

 ## Building

 You don't "build" New Repo, however, this will be meaningful for many other projects.